-These oven roasted mini smashed potatoes are super crispy on the outside, with a nice, soft texture on the inside.
-They’re so easy to make, and don’t require deep frying.
-They’re just about the perfect potato side dish for every meal – serve them at breakfast with eggs and bacon, at lunch with a burger or hotdog, and at dinner with grilled steak or chicken.
+These smashed mini potatoes are super crispy on the outside with a nice, soft texture on the inside.
+They’re oven-roasted and incredibly easy to make.
+They’re the perfect potato side dish for any meal—serve them at breakfast with eggs and bacon, at lunch with a burger or hot dog, and at dinner with grilled steak or chicken.

 Jump to:

-Mini potatoes – I’m using baby dutch yellow potatoes, they have a nice silky skin with a buttery and creamy interior.
+Mini potatoes - also called baby potatoes, are small-sized potatoes about 2 inches in diameter that are picked before reaching maturity.
+You can use red or yellow potatoes, as they have a nice, silky skin with a buttery and creamy interior.

 Butter – For additional buttery goodness.